 I’ve thought of writing about genetically modified food (GM) ever since I heard Alfie from Old Farm talking about it at this year’s Food Camp at the Savour Kilkenny festival, but how do you encourage people to read about it with glazed eyes?
 More importantly, do I know enough myself to write about it accurately?
 Getting the facts straight is important whenever we write, but the more I’ve delved into the subject of GMO’s over the past few days, the more bogged down by legal documents, political declarations and scientific research I’ve become.

-One thing I’m certain about however, is that I’m not happy that my personal choice over whether or not I wish to eat this contentious food source appears to have been taken away from me.
-Given that my housekeeping budget does not allow my family to eat a diet made up entirely of organic food, it would seem that we are already eating food that contain GM ingredients, like it or not.
+One thing I’m certain about however, is that I’m not happy that my personal choice over whether I wish to eat this contentious food source appears to have been taken away from me.
+Given that my housekeeping budget doesn’t allow my family to eat a diet made up entirely of organic food, it would seem that we are already eating food that contain GM ingredients, like it or not.

 I’ve since brought the topic up in a couple of workshops and it seems that many people just aren’t informed, or have never heard of GM.
 So, rather than give you a detailed scientific list (which I’m not qualified to do anyway), the following are just a few points that I’ve gathered that we do know about.
 I’m sure this can be added to, and if you can and wish to, please do so in the comments…

 - Genetically modifying isn’t just another word(s) for plant breeding.
 Natural breeding occurs when closely related species are reproduced e.g. a tomato and a potato, not by mingling the DNA of different species e.g. a tomato and a monkey.

 - Once created and planted, there’s no going back.
 Genetically modified plants cannot be recalled, but as living organisms will multiply, passing any traits from generation to generation.We simply don’t know enough about them yet to unleash them to the world.